 However, if you’re looking for a basic task management tool with some project management features like Portfolios and a Timeline View, Asana could be the perfect social media project management software for you, especially if a simple-to-use interface is of utmost importance to you, and you only need a tool to unite your tasks, conversations, and project file.
 This is how simple the interface looks:

-It’s practical, easy to understand, and with a basically inexistent learning curve.
+It’s practical, easy to understand, and has a basically inexistent learning curve.
 But one of the best things about Asana is not only that it’s easy to use, but that it’s also fun.
 If you go to your Display settings, you can choose to have a celebration creature (meaning a unicorn, yeti, narwhal, or phoenix) fly across your screen when you’ve completed a task, as portrayed in the image below.

 I mean who said that project management can’t also be fun, right?
 However, you have to keep in mind that these celebratory unicorns are randomly generated and won’t show up on every task completion.
 But the more you complete, the more you’ll see them show up.
 It’s also important to know that you will be the only one seeing the celebratory creature, even if you’re collaborating with someone else on a project.
 If they want to see unicorns as well, they’ll have to set it up from their own account.